 #1 Updated by Jesko N almost 5 years ago

 Additionally: After rescanning a directory all empty film roles in this directory (or its subdirectories) should be removed from the DB as well.
 (Currently empty film roles are displayed crossed out in the folders view and it's even impossible to remove them manually by clicking the "remove" option of the context menu of a folder in the folders view)

-#4 Updated by Joel T almost 4 years ago
+#4 Updated by Joel T about 4 years ago

 Could the behavior of purge_non_existing_images.sh be incorporated into re-importing a folder (but only for that folder)?